developius/goprowifihack/README.md

 goprowifihack
 =============

-Here I post files and code about 10.5.5.9, gopro wifi hacking, live preview, get access to media over wifi...
+Here I post files and code about 10.5.5.9, GoPro WiFi hacking, live preview, get access to media over WiFi.
-In this repo is available a full list of wifi commands, live preview code and html embedding with some media players, how to get videos and photos via wifi, byte states and byte meanings.
+In this repo is available a full list of HTTP commands the GoPro can receive, live preview code and HTML embedding with some media players, how to get videos and photos via WiFi and byte states and byte meanings.
-If you want to develop an app for gopro, you are in the right place.

 LICENSE:
 --------

-Free, opensource and royalty free! :)
+Free, opensource and royalty free!